elishacloud/BloodRayne-2-Patch/README.md

 ### Installation

 1. Download the latest release from the repository's [Releases](https://github.com/elishacloud/BloodRayne-2-Patch/releases) page and unzip all files it to the 'BloodRayne 2' folder, where the br2.exe file exists.
-2. (optional) Run the 'br2fsaaConfig.exe' config tool and configure the settings you desire.
+2. Run the 'br2fsaaConfig.exe' config tool and configure the settings you desire.
+It is recommended to run "Auto Config" option to configure the patch correctly.
+3. (optional) Modify the `d3d8.ini` file settings as you desire.
-3. Make sure all compatibility settings are disabled.
+4. Make sure all compatibility settings are disabled.

 ![Compatibility Settings](https://raw.githubusercontent.com/elishacloud/wiki-attachments/master/BloodRayne-2-Patch/Compatibility.png)